DaniRuizPerez/AutomaticReasoning/ASP/README.md

 -  -  -  -  c' d' e' c'
 ```
 Also, the software Lilypond can be used to generate a music file that can be listened to.

+## How to execute

+The following software is needed:
+- Python
+- clasp
+- gringo
+- lilypond (optional)

+The pythong file canon.py can be executed with the following commands:

+	-v x : Determine x number of voices
+	-i file : To stablish the base file for the canon
+	-p file : To stablish the preference file
+	-l : To stablish if Lilypond should be called to generate the audio file
+	-h : Shows help
+As default, input = input.txt and preferences = preferences1.txt"""

 ## Contact